ultralytics/yolov5/TRAIN_AND_TEST.md

 - resize images to 640 x 640
 - convert to YOLO annotation format

-The followings assume that the working directory is `~/LMI_AI_Solutions`, unless otherwise mentioned.
 Assume that the original annotated files are in `./data/allImages_1024`.
 After execting the exmaple commands below, it will generate a yolo formatted folder in `./data/resized_640_yolo`.

 Below are the example commands: